What is mustard allergy?

 • Visit your GP if you think you might have a mustard allergy.

-• If you are prescribed adrenaline auto-injectors (AAIs), carry them with you at all times.
+• If you are prescribed adrenaline, carry two devices with you at all times.

 • Speak to your allergy specialist about which foods to avoid.